8 Best Cloud Access Security Broker (CASB) Solutions for 2025

 Best for risk analysis

-Forcepoint’s CASB products focus on protecting sensitive data and critical applications.
-Forcepoint’s cloud audit and protection capabilities are designed for real-time activity monitoring and analytics.
+Forcepoint’s CASB products protect sensitive data and critical applications.
+Its cloud audit and protection capabilities are designed for real-time activity monitoring and analytics.
 Forcepoint has added to its CASB offerings with technology acquisitions from Imperva and Bitglass.

-It uses malware engines from CrowdStrike and Bitdefender to halt malware that’s transferred between users to SaaS applications.
+It uses malware engines from CrowdStrike and Bitdefender to halt malware that’s transferred between users and SaaS applications.

 • Native user behavioral analysis for profiling app risks and business impact